romanf-dev/actinium/doc/5-api.md

 When an actor loses its message ownership via free of send, the kernel returns a new token so actor may allocate new message using it etc.

-In other words, any actor at any time own either single token or single message so the protocol is enforced at compile-time and runtime UB is impossible within safe code.
+In other words, any actor at any time owns either single token or single message so the protocol is enforced at compile-time and runtime exceptions because of obsolete messages are impossible.

 ### Envelope